auxia-inc/mcp-servers/gdrive-mcp/README.md

 Run `npm run auth` to authenticate and generate a token.

-### "Google credentials not found"

-Ensure `~/Claude/gdrive-credentials.json` exists with your OAuth credentials.

 ### Token expired

-Delete `~/Claude/gdrive-token.json` and run `npm run auth` again.
+Delete `~/Claude/.security/gdrive-token.json` and run `npm run auth` again.

-### Permission errors

-Make sure you enabled both Google Drive API and Google Sheets API in your Google Cloud project.

 ## Security Notes

-- **Never commit your credentials or tokens** - they stay in your personal `~/Claude/` directory
+- **Never commit your token file** (`~/Claude/.security/gdrive-token.json`) - it contains your personal access credentials
+- The embedded OAuth client ID/secret only identify the application, not any user data
-- Each team member needs their own Google Cloud project and OAuth credentials
+- Each user authenticates with their own Google account and only sees files they have access to
-- The token has permissions based on the scopes granted during authentication
+- You can override the default credentials by creating `~/Claude/gdrive-credentials.json` if needed